ResourcesSample Questions

 Sheep and Goats

 1. Vitamin B1 deficiency can be a problem in feedlot lambs.
-What problem does a Vitamin B1 deficiency cause?
+What problem does a vitamin B1 deficiency cause?

 1. Polioencephalomalacia